bruderstein/PythonScript/docs/source/notepad.rst

 	  notepad.callback(my_callback, [NOTIFICATION.BUFFERACTIVATED])

-   The :ref:`NOTIFICATION` enum corresponds to the NPPN_* plugin notifications.
+   The :class:`NOTIFICATION` enum corresponds to the NPPN_* plugin notifications.
    The function arguments is a map, and the contents vary dependant on the notification.

    Note that the callback will live on past the life of the script, so you can use this